gawel/pyquery/pyquery/README.txt

 - ATTRIBUTES: done
 - CSS: done
 - HTML: done
-- MANIPULATING: done all but the "wrap" methods
+- MANIPULATING: did all but the "wrap" methods
 - TRAVERSING: did a few
 - EVENTS: nothing to do with server side might be used later for automatic ajax
 - CORE UI EFFECTS: did hide and show the rest doesn't really makes sense on server side
-- AJAX: doesn't make sense on server side
+- AJAX: some with wsgi app